GCP

 This backend focuses on identities specific to Google Cloud and does not support authenticating arbitrary Google or Google Workspace users or generic OAuth against Google.

-This plugin is developed in a separate GitHub repository at hashicorp/vault-plugin-auth-gcp, but is automatically bundled in Vault releases.
+This plugin is developed in a separate GitHub repository at , but is automatically bundled in Vault releases.
 Please file all feature requests, bugs, and pull requests specific to the GCP plugin under that repository.

 Vault includes a CLI helper that obtains a signed JWT locally and sends the request to Vault.